It’s surprising what a difference a year—and a global reset—can make.

 In November 2021, we reached more than 2.7 million monthly page views for the first time in our history.

 Traffic to Luxe Digital more than doubled year over year to reach a record-breaking 27 million page views in 2021 (versus 11.6 million in 2020).

 We’ve continued to build a strong partner ecosystem.
-We helped tell the stories of some of our favourite lifestyle and luxury brands, working with clients like RIMOWA, Axel Arigato, Cuyana, Swarovski and Canada Goose to name but a few.
+We helped tell the stories of some of our favorite lifestyle and luxury brands, working with clients like RIMOWA, Axel Arigato, Cuyana, Swarovski, and Canada Goose, to name but a few.
 We also worked with the official wine provider of the Michelin Star Guide.

 Beyond storytelling, we helped our audience discover new products and solutions and drove online sales for our partnering merchants.
 In total, we generated over $13.5 million of direct revenue for our brand partners in 2021 (again, more than double what we did last year).

-We travelled more than ever this year, well virtually at least.
+We traveled more than ever this year, well, virtually at least.
 With more international clients from the US to Japan, from Italy to Dubai.
 We even launched a new site dedicated to sustainable luxury travel—luxa terra.

 Our business section also continued to be used as a reliable source for luxury news (I mean, even the Financial Times trust the quality of our content).

 We are incredibly grateful to all of you—our valued readers and partners—wherever you are in the world.
 Thank you for constantly reminding us that we are working in one of the most exciting and dynamic fields there is—digital luxury.
 Thank you for reading, sharing, trusting, recommending, and supporting Luxe Digital through to where we are today.
 Our growth is every bit about you as it is about us.

 And we have plenty more to do, together in 2022 and beyond.